 - Use parchment paper - it just makes your life easier when baking cookies.
 Easy clean up and no mess.
 There is no need to grease a cookie sheet.
 Plus, it helps preserve the life of your baking sheet.
 Or, if you have a baking mat, use it.

 - Get creative - this recipe is super versatile.
 Add some nuts or use a white chocolate or dark chocolate morsel.
 I like to add extra chocolate morsels on top after I've flattened the cookie.
 I also like using chunks.
 Chocolate chunk cookies are divine.
 Have some fun!

-- Storage - I don’t like storing thee cookies in tupperware with a tight lid.
+- Storage - I don’t like storing these cookies in a container with a tight lid.
 The cookies tend to get soggy.
 My preference is storing these on a plate with aluminum foil or in a brown paper bag.